lakshy-sharma/Programmer-Essentials/README.md

 ## Projects
 1. Matrix: A Network Diagnostics Tool written in Golang.
 2. Refurnish: A File Operations Tool written in Rust.
+(Work in progress)
-3. Spine: A CLI based text editor written in rust.
+3. Spine: A Simple GUI text editor written in Golang.